Bira/octopus-carnival/_posts/2025-06-08-wir-dscc-elf.md

 The leader has a **obsidian shortsword** for emergencies, whose strikes let it shift 1 square on a hit.
 It will mostly fight with its **Bone Bow**, which is both more accurate and more damaging.
-It can fire **Harrying Shots** that do the same damage as a basic ranged attack, but also makes the target grant combat advantage to adjacent allies of the leader for a turn.
+It can fire **Harrying Shots** that do the same damage as a basic ranged attack, but also make the target grant combat advantage to adjacent allies of the leader for a turn.

 Its leaderly action is a command to **Focus on the Pain** (minor action,